 The DBMS processes transactions in reverse LSN order using the lastLSN to speed up traversal.
+At each step, pick the largest lastLSN across all transactions in the ATT.
 As it reverses the updates of a transaction, the DBMS writes a CLR entry to the log for each modification.